series

 Joshua Tree Town

-While every single Joshua Tree has its own quite magnetic personality – some standing tall, others kinked and twisted at angles like they’d been frozen in place mid musical chairs, it’s the township of Joshua Tree that has the biggest personality of all.
+While every individual Joshua Tree has its own magnetic personality – some standing tall, others kinked and twisted at angles like they’d been frozen in place during a mind-blowing session of musical chairs, for me it’s the township of Joshua Tree that has the biggest personality of all.

-Arty, eclectic and well, just kinda weird, its loaded with quirky characters (can someone explain to me why a half-naked man was surfing on the roof of a passing car?).
+Arty, eclectic and well, just kinda weird, spend at least a few of your 48-hours in Joshua Tree exploring the town, loaded as it is with quirky characters (can someone explain to me why a half-naked man was surfing on the roof of a passing car?).

 You’ll also find galleries, funky cafes, desert charm in spades and rough and ready early openers that wouldn’t look out of place in a Tarantino flick.